 The Masai Mara is home to fantastic camps where you will be treated to the highest service available on your African safari.
 At enjoyable lodges like Governors Camp, Little Governors Camp or the more luxurious Private Governors Camp or IL Moran Camp, you will tour the Masai Mara to see fantastic wildlife, including elephants, hippos and many more.

-At these camps, the best time to see the migration is from July to October, but we recommend using the contact bubbles to make sure, as the exact time varies each year and is often hard to predict.
+At these camps, the best time to see the migration is from July to October, but we recommend contacting the tour to make sure, as the exact time varies each year and is often hard to predict.
 You will enjoy game safaris, community visits and, as an additional activity, you can enjoy a hot air balloon ride over the Mara as a truly unforgettable experience.

 For more information on Kenya, you can visit the Governors Camp website.